When it comes to enterprise resource planning (ERP) systems, the search for the right solution for your business can prove quite daunting.

-Essentially, an ERP system ties all these processes together into one integrated system.
+An ERP system essentially ties all these processes into one integrated system.

 By utilising a shared database, everyone’s assured they’re relying on the same information, regardless of which department or function they’re in.

-For SMEs struggling with manpower issues, this integration and real-time automation can really transform efficiency levels and service quality in the workplace.
+For SMEs in Singapore struggling with manpower issues, this integration and real-time automation can really transform efficiency levels and service quality in the workplace.

 Now you may be thinking:

 But we have different systems/methods to divide up our workload, and each solution is specialised for its purposes.
-All we need is our teams to ‘get their act together’ and work more effectively.
+So, all we need is our teams to ‘get their act together’ and work more effectively.

 Purchasing and gathering various point solutions are indeed useful – functionally.
 But these will not give you the same benefits as a fully integrated system, where every part works in unison.

-Let’s use a typical sales order of what goes on in an SME with disjointed processes as an example:
+Let’s use a typical sales order of what goes on in an SME in Singapore with disjointed processes as an example: